christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

   \label{fig:chronicle-java-sdk}
 \end{figure}

 There is great potential for the application of model-based programming and code generation.
 We have shown how to add additional messages, which can quickly become cumbersome.
-With the `protobuf` definitions and additional Java annotations, one could imagine to generate a huge portion of this code—including messages, message wrappers, factories, and operation executors.
+With the `protobuf` definitions and additional `Java` annotations, one could imagine to generate a huge portion of this code—including messages, message wrappers, factories, and operation executors.

-We also recommend readers to keep an eye on the further development of `gRPC` regarding support for the new `HTTP/3` protocol, which is built on top of `QUIC` and `UDP` instead of `TCP`. `QUIC` was approved as an IETF standard in 2021 [@iyengar2021quic], while `HTTP/3` was approved recently in June 2022 [@iyengar2022http3]. `HTTP/3` can further reduce latency, especially in settings with a lot of roundtrips, such as in Raft.
+We also recommend readers to keep an eye on the further development of `gRPC` regarding support for the new `HTTP/3` protocol[^grpc-http3], which is built on top of `QUIC` and `UDP` instead of `TCP`. `QUIC` was approved as an IETF standard in 2021 [@iyengar2021quic], while `HTTP/3` was approved recently in June 2022 [@iyengar2022http3]. `HTTP/3` can further reduce latency, especially in settings with a lot of roundtrips, such as in Raft.

-[^grpc-http3]: The request for `HTTP3` support in `gRPC` is tracked in this issue: https://github.com/grpc/grpc/issues/19126
+[^grpc-http3]: The request for `HTTP3` support in `gRPC` is tracked in this issue on GitHub: https://github.com/grpc/grpc/issues/19126

 #### Partitioning and Horizontal Scalability {#sec:multi-raft-partitioning}